jackkershaw/my-coding-progress/src/progress.md

 - 19 May: 1 hour Vital Signs
 - 20 May: 3 hour Vital Signs
 - 22 May: 2 hour Vital Signs sticker, 1.5 hours writing blog post.
+- 23 May: 1 hour coding test prep
+- 24 May:

 ## Codewars Profile